softwareconstruction240/autograder/docs/CONTRIBUTING.md

     - Issue: `Frontend: refactor all server calls to one place`
     - Branch: `refactor-server-calls-to-one-place`
     - Pull Request: `Frontend: refactor server calls into ServerCommunicator`
+  - Ensure the PR is [linked to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue) it resolves, if any
 - Fill out the Pull Request template with enough detail for others to understand what changed without having to read all the new code.
 - Make sure all GitHub actions pass: